Shubman Gill: International career

 On July 2, during the first day of the second Test at Edgbaston, Gill followed up with another unbeaten century—scoring 114* to guide India to 310/5 at stumps.
 This made him the fourth Indian captain to score back-to-back centuries in his first two matches as captain, after Hazare, Gavaskar, and Kohli.
 He also became the second Indian captain after Kohli to score consecutive centuries at Edgbaston.

 In doing so, Gill became the fourth Indian Test captain to score centuries in three consecutive Tests against England—having previously scored one in Dharamshala during the 2024–25 home series, followed by centuries at Headingley and Edgbaston on the ongoing tour.
 This marked the fifth such instance overall by an Indian captain, after similar streaks by Mohammad Azharuddin (1984–85), Dilip Vengsarkar (1985–86), and Rahul Dravid (2002 and 2008–11).

 Gill completed this innings with a score of 269 runs from 387 balls, registering his maiden Test double century.
 This marked the highest Test score by an Indian captain, the third-highest away Test score by an Indian batter, and the seventh-highest Test score for India overall.
 In his second innings of the match, Gill scored another century with 161 runs, giving him an aggregate of 430, the second-highest in a Test behind Graham Gooch.
 He became the second batter to make two scores above 150 in a Test match, after Allan Border.

 Gill was appointed as deputy to Suryakumar Yadav for Asia Cup 2025.

-In October 2025, India is hosting West Indies, as Gill will be captaining his debut home test series.
+In October 2025, West Indies toured India, as Gill captained his debut home test series.
 In the second test at Arun Jaitley Cricket Stadium, Delhi, he scored an unbeaten 129, as India declared for 518/5.
 In doing so, Gill became second-fastest Indian and the third overall to score 5 centuries, after Alastair Cook (9 innings) and Sunil Gavaskar (10).
 It also become 3rd instance, of an Indian Captain notching up five test centuries in a calendar year, a record previously achieved twice only by Virat Kohli (2017 and 2018).
 Gill, who has accumulated 2,826 runs in the World Test Championship (WTC), became the highest run-scorer for India in the competition, surpassing Rishabh Pant (2,731), Rohit Sharma (2,716), and Virat Kohli (2,617).

+Gill was dropped from India's squad for the 2026 ICC Men's T20 World Cup after having served as the team's vice-captain in the previous Asia Cup.

+On 29th July 2026, after having a stellar ODI series against England in England, Shubman Gill dethroned Daryl Mitchell to regain the top spot in the official ICC MEN'S ODI Batting Rankings.
+This is Gill's third stint as the world's No. 1 ODI batter.